 - Pain and stiffness in the muscles or joints

 - Increased thirst and hunger

 - Generally feeling unwell

 Does Hormonal Imbalance Affect Men and Women Differently?

 Some symptoms, as mentioned above, are universal.
 However, hormonal imbalance generally manifests differently in males and females.
 Additionally, it may occur at different stages of life.

 - The most common hormone condition in men is low testosterone, known as low T. It can happen at any age but is more common in older men.
 Signs of low T include decreased bone and muscle mass, slowing of body hair growth, infertility, erectile dysfunction, infertility, and difficulty concentrating.

 - Women experience significant hormonal changes through the menstrual cycle, during pregnancy, after childbirth, and at the onset of menopause.
 However, hormone-related problems can develop at any point in life.
 Common signs of female hormonal imbalance include night sweats, vaginal dryness, pain during sex, hair loss, acne, hair growth on the face or body, and menstrual irregularity.

 Absolutely!
-The solution may include bio-identical hormone replacement therapy, nutritional guidance, nutraceuticals, botanical medicine, mind-body medicine, acupuncture and more.
+The solution may include nutritional guidance, nutraceuticals, botanical medicine, mind-body medicine, acupuncture, and more.
 We will begin with a comprehensive evaluation of your overall health, as well as a discussion about your symptoms, lifestyle, and unique needs.
 We will then work with you to develop a customized treatment plan.
 Give us a call today.